genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_angular.md

 ## Updating TypeScript Configuration

-Ater installing the Genesis Foundation packages, it's important to update your TypeScript configuration.
-Open your project’s `tsconfig.json` file.
+Ater installing the Genesis Foundation packages, it's important to update your TypeScript configuration:

+1. Open your project’s `tsconfig.json` file.

-Add the skipLibCheck property under the compilerOptions section and set its value to true.
+2. Add the skipLibCheck property under the compilerOptions section and set its value to true.

 ```json
 {